 What Will I Do if Facebook Rejects My Submission?

 Make sure that your Page is full to the brim and fleshed-out, with as much information as possible therefore making you seem as credible as possible.
 Writers can add publications to their “Impressum” section (don’t worry, It’s basically just a fancier word for the ‘about us’ section), and it doesn’t hurt to get a lot more mentions or reviews from other Pages and users either.
-You can also reach out to Facebook’s support for more information about why you may have been rejected too, if you want.
+You can also reach out to Facebook’s support for more information about why you may have been rejected for the Blue Mark Check, if you want.

-Most businesses and marketers put a ton of work into making their online and social presences as strong as they possibly can, and getting your Page verified by Facebook (either way) definitely helps you in successfully strengthening your social and online presence.
+Most businesses and marketers put a ton of work into making their online and social presences as strong as they possibly can, and getting that tiny Blue Mark Check on Facebook (either way) definitely helps you in successfully strengthening your social and online presence.
 It shows that you’ve taken the extra step, put in some extra effort, and further ensures that your customers will know that they are at the right Page for your business.
 Getting your Page verified just takes a few easy steps, so head over to your Page now and get started!
 Or if you are still having Difficulty I would you rather go to a team of professionals such as Digital Advertisement Companies that can provide you with this service hence leaving you worry and hassle free.